sebasmos/intelligence-module/README.md

 * bentofile.yaml:
     - Configuration file to create a bento.

-* apis:
-    - This folder includes a openapi.yaml which will contain the definitions of the API.
-    - This file describes an API in its entirety, including: Endpoints: which are available and operations on each (GET /users, POST /users) Authentication methods.

 * oasis/src:
     - This folder contains the source code for running the API
     1. dataset: